kabojnk/aquatic-willis/README.md

-# Aquatic Willis
+# Introduction

+Aquatic Willis is a **workflow** for WordPress theme development and deployment.
+It is not a node module, it is not a framework, it is merely a glorified Gulpfile with some utility functionality added in.

 I named this project *Aquatic Willis* because this is a tiny project that nobody will probably end up using, and thus it doesn't deserve an edgy or pithy name.
 I took the names of two people on my friends list in a video game and smashed them together.

-Don't use Aquatic Willis if you're not afraid to get your hands dirty.
-This isn't a silver bullet, it's just merely the silver you smelt to manufacture your own personal silver bullets.

-# tl;dr How do I use it?
+# TL;DR: How do I use Aquatic Willis?

-## If you don't have nodejs and gulp installed

-If you don't even know what node or gulp is, you probably shouldn't even be using this project until you read up on both (links below).
+I've only run/tested this on OSX.
+Good luck, soldier.

+## Prerequisites:

 1. Install [nodeJS](https://nodejs.org/), if you don't already have it.
-2. Open up a terminal, and `cd <wherever AW is installed>`
+2. Install [Gulp](http://gulpjs.com/).
+Most easily done via this command:
-3. Type `npm install --global gulp` to install [Gulp](http://gulpjs.com/).
+`npm install --global gulp`.

-### When you have nodejs and gulp
+## Installation

-1. In the same terminal, and directory, type `npm install`
+1. `npm install`
-2. Type `gulp` to run your Gulpfile if you don't care about setting anything up.
+2. Edit `Gulpfile.js` and change anything you want to change in the Configuration section.
+3. Type `gulp` to compile everything and deploy your themes to their destination
-3. Or type `gulp --sandbox` for sandbox testing on a [local webserver sandbox](#sandbox).
+4. Or type `gulp --sandbox` for quick testing on a [local webserver sandbox](#sandbox).

 # What does Aquatic Willis do?

+*Don't use Aquatic Willis if you're not afraid to get your hands dirty.
+This isn't a silver bullet, it's just merely the silver you smelt to manufacture your own personal silver bullets.*

 I made this package as a development pipeline for WordPress themes, keeping my *source* files (e.g. .scss files and non-uglified Javascripts) **isolated** from